 Facility Issues wants every organization to be able to use the wide range of facility related data they have in various systems to create an integrated scorecard for day-to-day facility management and strategic facility planning.
 We provide a range of facility scorecard services and other data/metric support to help you accomplish this.

 Most facility organizations use multiple systems for finance, work orders, and other facility data and the assembly of this can be complicated and time-consuming.
-This is a convenient and cost-effective way to visualize the following metrics and KPIs for your facilities and operations:
+Facility scorecard are the most convenient and cost-effective way to visualize the following metrics and KPIs for your facilities and operations:

 - Organization KPIs